ATAP9000/BCV-WSCRAP-API/README.md

 The following endpoints are available:

 - `GET /BCVSCRAP`: Gets Response of API.
-- `GET /BCVSCRAP/CurrentExchangeRate`: Retrieves current exchange rate of the available currencies.
+- `GET /BCVSCRAP/CurrentExchangeRate`: Retrieves current exchange rate of the available currencies (Note: On Saturdays and Sundays the Monday rate is listed, it is recommended to use the ExchangeRates call.)
 - `GET /BCVSCRAP/ExchangeRates`: Retrieves list of exchange rates (USD/BS) according to a range of dates (Note: The list will be maximum 50 objects for simplicity).
 - `GET /BCVSCRAP/RecentIntervention`: Retrieves the most recent intervention.
 - `GET /BCVSCRAP/Interventions`: Retrieves list of interventions based on a query.